munrocreations/own-it-quick/README.md

 ![docker](Graphics\docker-out.jpg)

-In this example, notice that lines one and three show the database, ownCloud, and Redis containers are running.
+In this example, notice that the database, ownCloud, and Redis containers are running.
 Also, the second line shows that ownCloud can be accessed by port 8080 on the local system.

 The final step is run the following command:  docker-compose logs --follow owncloud
 If you see many messages being logged to the console, please wait until the messages slow down.
 Then you can log into the ownCloud UI to verify a successful installation.